 For a quick and fabulous sangria, chop up a bunch of fruit and mix it with a few ounces each of DIY blackberry liqueur and brandy, then refrigerate overnight.
 Top off with wine when you're ready to serve.

 I haven't named this creation yet, but I also like to mix equal parts rye and amaro with a splash of blackberry liqueur and then top off with a little soda water.
-Speaking of bubbles, the liqueur is great in sparkling wine or in a Champagne cocktail like this Kir Royale du Bois.
 For party time, this Canadian Clubhouse Punch from "The Unofficial Mad Men Cookbook" would be a fun way to show off your homemade liqueur, too.